 In April the band announced a third single from the full-length, titled “Face Of Pain”.
 The new single offers a look in to the darker and starker side of the album.
 Face Of Pain sinks into the question of what pain looks like, how it shows itself and how it feels, and also how easy it is to hide behind a smile, to stand strong and pretend being able to cope with it.
 We all feel pain, but how we express it is a far sadder question – how we are like unfinished paintings, trying to complete ourselves.

-With their fifth album “Metanoia”, Fear of Domination cranks up a higher gear in everything – carrying a greater punch, groovier and wilder than before, the latest stage of their evolution reveals a band who are having the time of their lives.
+The fifth album “Metanoia” was released in May the Fourth 2018 via Ranka Kustannus and Out of Line Music.
+With this, Fear of Domination cranked up a higher gear in everything – carrying a greater punch, groovier and wilder than before, the latest stage of their evolution reveals a band who are having the time of their lives.
 As multi-faceted as they are riveting in their delivery, “Metanoia” is literally what it says in the tin: a new mindset, a new form, yet still Fear of Domination in its core.
 “Metanoia” shamelessly flaunts the best assets of FoD, the singer duo’s dynamic performance with double the oomph in both clean and harsh parts not being the least of them.
 Add in the collective showmanship, and you’ve got yourself a freak show of the best kind, ready to wreak havoc near you.